Young professionals distribute purple and blue bandanas during an outdoor team building activity.

 How to Plan a Successful One-Day Retreat

-Before we dive into the ideas, here are three essential planning tips:
+Before diving into specific ideas, here are three essential planning tips:

 1. Pick the Right Date